wyuinche/mitum-js-util/README.md

 netID
 ```

-You can check use-cases of Generator in the next part.
+You can check use-cases of `Generator` in the next part.

 ### Get Address of New Account

-First of all, 'Keys' object must be made.
-Use 'formatKey' and 'createKeys' of Generator.
+First of all, `Keys` object must be made.
+Use `key` and `createKeys` of Generator.

 Note that 1 <= `threshold`, `weight` <= 100.